 In addition to continuing these impactful literacy programs, the JLD seeks to expand its impact area to include additional programs to further engage our members as civic leaders in service to our Denver metro community.
 We understand our membership and community needs are dynamic, so it’s critical that we continually assess and explore ways to further our Mission and increase our impact.

-As a part of our Strategic Plan, and at the direction of our Board of Directors, the Future Focus Special Committee has been meeting since July 2019 to explore a possible impact area expansion.
-After nearly two years of exploration, research and community assessment, the JLD is excited to share that we are expanding our focus area to be inclusive of women and families facing systemic poverty.
-We believe that, through the leadership of our trained volunteers and our strong community partnerships with leaders in this new space, we can play a part in disrupting this cycle and help build a better Denver for everyone.
+As a part of our Strategic Plan, and at the direction of our Board of Directors, the Future Focus Special Committee started meeting in July 2019 to explore a possible impact area expansion.
+After nearly two years of exploration, research and community assessment, the JLD is excited to share that our newly expanded focus is disrupting the cycle of systemic poverty for women and families in Denver.
+We believe that, through the leadership of our trained volunteers and our strong community partnerships with leaders in this new space, we can play a part in helping build a better Denver for everyone.

 This work will build on the continued success of our literacy efforts by helping us engage in adjacent areas like homelessness, education, health and food security.
-The expansion will also allow us to intentionally incorporate diversity, equity and inclusion into our work so we can meaningfully partner with our community and co-design solutions.
+The expansion will also allow us to intentionally incorporate diversity, equity, inclusion and belonging into our work so we can meaningfully partner with our community and co-design solutions.
 Again, all current JLD programs will continue under the newly expanded impact area.

 If you have any feedback or ideas for us, we want to hear from you!
 Please email us at firstname.lastname@example.org.
 Thank you for supporting the JLD.
 We look forward to working together to continue our long history of meeting our community’s greatest needs.

 Are you in need of volunteers or emergency funding for nonprofit agencies?
 Fill out the form below so we can best direct your requests.

 Watch a video above about the Junior League of Denver and our community impact!

 Current Community Programs